brianlam38/Sec-Cheatsheets/WebApps.md

 </userInfo>
 ```
 **XML Components**
-* XML DTD (XML Document Type Declaration) is used to define the structure of the XML document, with a list of legal elements.
+XML DTD (XML Document Type Declaration) is used to define the structure of the XML document, with a list of legal elements.
 * Provides a way for applications to share data using a common structure, to verify that the data received is valid.
 * Allows creation of Entities.

 **Exploits**
-* Local File Inclusion
+Local File Inclusion
+* subtext

-* External File Inclusion
+External File Inclusion
+* subtext

-* XXE Out of Bounds attack (XXE OOB)
+XXE Out of Bounds attack (XXE OOB)
+* subtext

 ### PHP Un-serialize
 ---